 Cabernet Franc

-Another dry red wine with an excellent balance between fruit and earthiness, Cabernet Franc is often blended with other varietals to lend said balance.
+Another dry red wine with an excellent balance between fruit and earthiness is Cabernet Franc.
+It is often blended with other varietals to lend said balance.
 Cabernet Franc is easy to drink and cuts through more decadent foods, making it the perfect red wine pairing for Thanksgiving.

 Gamay